ephect-io/framework/README.md

 ## Launch the sample

-You can test the sample application by using the web server embedded in PHP:
+You can test the sample application by using the PHP embedded web server:

     php -S localhost:8888 -t src/public